Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Theoretical Results on the Memory Scaffold

+where we add a scaling factor $1/N_H$ that leaves the $\Top-k$ calculation unchanged, but will be useful for normalization of random variables later in our calculation.
 For analytic simplicity, we make the assumption that the sign nonlinearities in the above equation can be ignored.
-While this is a gross simplification, the obtained result is broadly consistent with the numerical observations in Sec. \ref{sec:memory_scaffold}.
+While this is a gross simplification, the obtained result is broadly consistent with the numerical observations in Sec.~\ref{sec:memory_scaffold}.
 This approximates the above equation to

-where $A = (L L^T) (W^T W)$.
+where $A = (L L^T) (W^T W/N_H)$, and $Z = L L^T W^T\zeta/N_H$.
+We numerically verify that this approximation is not unreasonable by estimating the minimum value of $N_H$ such that the hamming distance between $l(t+1)$ and $l(t) = l^\mu$ averaged over all $\mu$ is less than $10^{-3}\times N_L$ for $\zeta=0$.
+We observe a clear correlation between $N_H^{crit}$ estimated in this fashion using the simplified dynamics Eq. (\ref{eq:simplified_dyn}) versus using the full nonlinear dynamics Eq. (\ref{eq:full_dyn}) as shown in Fig.~\ref{fig:apx_approximation}, justifying the use of this approximation.

 Since each element of the $N_H\times N_L$ matrix $W$ was drawn independently from a normal distribution with unit variance, $W^T W$ and hence $A$ can be treated as a matrix random variable.
 Further, as we show more precisely, the symmetry of the bit permutations across all patterns entails that each diagonal element of $A$ with i.i.d. and similarly each off-diagonal element of $A$ will be i.i.d.
 Let the i.i.d. variables on the diagonal be denoted as $\mathcal{X}_d^{i}$ for $i\in\{1\hdots N_L\}$, and the off-diagonal i.i.d. variables be denoted as $\mathcal{X}_f^{ij}$ for $i,j\in\{1\hdots N_L\}$, $i\neq j$.

+From the same bit-permutaion symmetry, we can also argue that the each component of the vector $Z$ will be sampled from i.i.d. random variables, which we denote as $\mathcal{Z}^i$.

 Without loss of generality, let $l^\mu_i=1$ for $i\in\{1,\hdots,k\}$ and $l^\mu_i=0$ otherwise.
-It will thus suffice to require that the matrix $A$ acting on the vector $L^\mu$ results in a vector with the value at the first $k$ indices to be larger than all other values.
-We first examine the constraints of the distributions $\mathcal{X}_d$ and $\mathcal{X}_f$ that allow for this to hold.
-Left multiplying the matrix $A$ with the vector $l^\mu$, we obtain a vector whose $i^\text{th}$ component is given by
+Since a $\Top-k$ nonlinearity can be constructed to be valid over the domain of all real-valued inputs\cite{majani1988k}, it will thus suffice to require that the matrix $A$ acting on the vector $l^\mu$ when added to the noise vector $Z$ results in a vector with the value at the first $k$ indices to be larger than all other values.
+We first examine the constraints of the distributions $\mathcal{X}_d$, $\mathcal{X}_f$ and $\mathcal{Z}$ that allow for this to hold.
+In calculating $A l^\mu + Z$ we obtain a vector whose $i^\text{th}$ component is given by

 for $1\leq i \leq k$, and

 for $i>k$.
 Since we require that this vector has it's first $k$ elements larger than the remaining $N_L-k$ elements, we are interested in the probability